 Academics

-Departments in the Texas A&M School of Veterinary Medicine & Biomedical Sciences offer MS and PhD graduate programs in Biomedical Sciences.
-There are also interdisciplinary programs in genetics, neuroscience, and toxicology.
+Texas A&M Veterinary Medicine & Biomedical Sciences (VMBS) offers MS and PhD graduate programs in Biomedical Sciences (BIMS).
+VTPB faculty are also members of interdisciplinary programs in ecology and evolutionary biology, genetics, neuroscience, and toxicology.

 Residencies